DATA ON INDEPENDENT DANCE WORKERS

 TOP KEY TAKEAWAYS (As of February 15, 2021)

-Independent dance workers have worked to access funds:
+Independent dance workers have worked to access work and funds:

 - 75% have filed for unemployment

 - 66% have earned income from remote work and did NOT do this work remotely before COVID-19

 - 44% applied for relief grants from various sources; those who were granted funds received an average of $2,213